epfl-ada/ada-2024-project-awesometeam2024/README.md

 We answered the first series of questions regarding the dataset in order to separately understand the influence of genre, runtime, actors ethnicity on box office revenue.

 #### Step 4 : Analysis of correlations between variables
 After understanding how each feature independently affects the revenue, we must understand if a certain combination of these specific features can drastically improve the final outcome of the movie.
-For that, we should first try to find the correlation between : movie country and genres, movie language and countries.
-And then, see if it affects revenue.

 #### Step 5 : Define, apply and upgrade model for predictive analysis
 Upon gathering all the knowledge from the previous step, we have to look for the best model for our ultimate goal.
 This involves testing its/their accuracy and try to improve it.